IPadaJT/Pymaceuticals/README.md

 # Pymaceuticals
-##Instructions
+## Instructions

--Prepare the data.
+- Prepare the data.

--Generate summary statistics.
+- Generate summary statistics.

--Create bar charts and pie charts.
+- Create bar charts and pie charts.

--Calculate quartiles, find outliers, and create a box plot.
+- Calculate quartiles, find outliers, and create a box plot.

--Create a line plot and a scatter plot.
+- Create a line plot and a scatter plot.

--Calculate correlation and regression.
+- Calculate correlation and regression.

--Submit your final analysis.
+- Submit your final analysis.